quicwg/base-drafts/draft-ietf-quic-http.md

     1 and 256.

 A PRIORITY frame identifies a request to priotize, and a request upon which that request is dependent.
-A request is identified by the stream ID of a request when the corresponding PUSH_PRIORITIZED or PUSH_DEPENDENT flag is not set.
-Setting the PUSH or PUSH_DEPENDENT flag causes the frame to identify a PUSH_PROMISE using a Push ID (see {{frame-push-promise}} for details).
+A Prioritized Request ID or Stream Dependency ID identifies a client initiated request using the corresponding stream ID when the corresponding PUSH_PRIORITIZED or PUSH_DEPENDENT flag is not set.
+Setting the PUSH_PRIORITIZED or PUSH_DEPENDENT flag causes the Prioritized Request ID or Stream Dependency ID (respectively) to identify a server push using a Push ID (see {{frame-push-promise}} for details).

-A PRIORITY frame MAY identify a Stream Dependency with a stream ID of 0; as in
-{{!RFC7540}}, this makes the request dependent on the root of the dependency tree.
+A PRIORITY frame MAY identify a Stream Dependency ID using a stream ID of 0; as in {{!RFC7540}}, this makes the request dependent on the root of the dependency tree.

 Stream ID 0 and stream ID 1 cannot be reprioritized.
-A Prioritized Request that identifies Stream 0 or 1 MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.
+A Prioritized Request ID that identifies Stream 0 or 1 MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.

 A PRIORITY frame that does not reference a request MUST be treated as a